 The third room…

 A girl lay asleep in bed.
 But she wasn’t asleep, no. Her eyes were open.
-She was looking straight up, at the ceiling.
-There was something… I could tell there was something, here.
+She was staring straight up, at the ceiling.

 As I watched her, she turned her face to me.
 Her cheek against the pillow.
 She looked just like a Victorian advertisement.
 She looked at me.
-She said…
+And she said…

 “Because I have two hearts … I am strange and sad to everyone.”